-The importance of finding a local partner may have diminished over time, not least due to internet use, increased mobility, growing prosperity and rising levels of education.
-Theoretically, partnerships could now be formed all over the world (cf. Haandrikman 2019, p.
-440).
+Spatial homogamy may have diminished over time, due to increased mobility, growing prosperity and rising levels of education.
 Cairncross (1997) refers to this insignificance of distance as the 'death of distance'.
 Although space and time play a subordinate role in this perspective, the costs that an individual has to invest in a long-distance relationship in order to maintain it increase (Samers 2010).
 From the perspective of cost-benefit maximisation, this means that individuals prefer a partner close by, as the investment required to maintain the relationship is lower (Catton and Smircich 1964).
 This makes it less likely that partnerships will be formed from distant locations.
-Even if relationships begin in the virtual environment, the search for a partner is usually limited to a short distance, as most partnerships are lived in reality (cf. Klein and Stauder 2016, p.
+Even if relationships begin in the virtual environment, the search for a partner is usually limited to a short distance, as most partnerships are lived in reality (Klein and Stauder 2016, p.
 271).

-Comparative differences to spatial homogamy in online and offline dating are only marginally addressed in the literature by Potarca (2020).
+Differences in spatial homogamy between online and offline dating have only received little attention in the literature so far (see Potarca 2020 for an exception).
 Due to this research gap and the question of what influence the opportunity of online dating has, this thesis deals with the significance of geographical distances in partner choice in Germany.
 The aim of this study is to determine the geographical trends in partner choice in a longitudinal section over the years 2009 to 2019.
 The resulting research question is: To what extent has the distance in partner selection between online and offline initiated partnerships changed over time?

 The online dating term used in this study includes meeting people via dating sites as well as dating apps and social networks.
 This research question is investigated with the help of the pairfam family and relationship panel (Brüderl et al. 2020).